-Maureen Day is the Assistant Professor of Religion and Society and also a Research Fellow at the Center for Church Management at Villanova University.
+Maureen Day is the Assistant Professor of Religion and Society and also a Research Fellow at the Center for Applied Research in the Apostolate (CARA) at Georgetown University.
 Especially drawn to young adult ministry, she is a member of the Alliance for Campus Ministry, an advisory group to the USCCB’s Secretariat on Catholic Education.
 With training in both theology and the social sciences, her teaching and research areas include Catholicism, family, young adults, social ethics and religion in American civic life.
-Her writings on American Catholic life appear in both Catholic and academic publications, including her edited collection on vocational discernment among young adult Catholics (Paulist Press) as well as a forthcoming book on American Catholic civic engagement (NYU Press).
-Some of her recent projects include an exploration of Catholic marriage preparation programs, two national studies (survey followed by in-depth interviews) of Catholic campus ministers, and a study of Latino Catholic stewardship.

 To read more about her most current work, you may visit her personal website here.

 Maureen Day delights in being in the classroom with her students here at FST.
 She strongly emphasizes building an experience of community and support in her classroom, believing that mutual appreciation and care is the first step in authentic learning and formation.
 She promotes critical thinking, and her students learn to listen deeply to the perspectives of others.
 Her courses often incorporate both sacred and sociological texts that give a central place to those on the margins.
 In short, she invites her students to think and feel with the heart and mind of Christ.
 She incorporates her teaching and research in a variety of courses, including: